melissa-wong/r-ladies-bayes-pkgs/docs/04_brms.md

 ### Posterior Distribution

-The simple linear model only has population-level (i.e., "fixed") effects, and the `fixef` function extracts a summary of those parameters only.
-Note that this is the same information as returned from the `summary` function above.
+The `fixef` function extracts a summary of those population-level (i.e. fixed effect) parameters only, whereas the `posterior_summary` function summarizes the posterior draws for all model parameters.

 ```r